ajmeyghani/angular2-intro-book/manuscript/chapter2-angular-basics.md

 ### Debugging the component

 You can connect chrome's debugger to VSCode using the chrome debugger extension for Visual Studio Code.
-See the [Debuggin App from VSCode](#debugging-app-from-vscode) section in case you missed to install it.
+See the [Debugging App from VSCode](#debugging-app-from-vscode) section in case you missed to install it.
 But, assuming that you have the extension installed, you can debug your app from VSCode.
 In order to do that, we need to create a `launch.json` file in the `.vscode` folder:

 ```
 touch .vscode/launch.json